 Public Relations Basics: 10 Do’s & Don’ts For Pitching A Story To The Press

-- DO some research and figure out the right reporter before you pitch a story.
+- Research and figure out the right reporter before you pitch a story.
 All reporters have beats and Associated Press also has national writers who specialize in certain areas, including business, entertainment, medicine, health, sports and lifestyles.

-- DO tell reporters that if (despite no. 4) you’re sending a pitch to multiple people within the same newsroom.
+- Tell reporters that if you’re sending a pitch to multiple people within the same newsroom.
 If a reporter begins a story based on a pitch, only to find out one or two other reporters in other departments or beats have done the same thing, this will make reporters more cautious the next time you pitch something.

 - If you really have a great story, DON’T wait until the day before, or even two days before, to pitch it.
 The best stories may require a week or more of planning and reporting.
 Too often, pitches that could have been a good story, but we are first notified of them the day of the event or the day before.
 That’s just not enough time to turn around a story, alert all the editors, coordinate any video or photo coverage and edit the piece.

-- DON’T assume you know everything about pitching the media.
+- Assume you know everything about pitching the media.
 Media is ever changing and fast moving.
 With the proliferation of news sites on the Internet popping up daily, news comes in many forms and we can all learn a thing or two!

 The Bottom Line

 Public relations is the persuasion business.
 You are trying to convince consumers inside and outside of your local area, to promote your food truck, purchase your menu items, and even support the food truck industry.
 Without a strong relationship with local media channels, this job can be nearly impossible.